jamesob/jamesob.github.io/utxosnap/markdown.md

 - how should this affect pruning (which is almost certainly broken atm)?
 - do we split `dbcache` down the middle?
+- does this affect `ValidationInterface` clients?
+  - going to bone up `txindex`?
-- on-disk block locality might be adversely affected - how much does that matter?
+- on-disk block locality will be affected - how much does that matter?
-- `cs_main` still be locking everything
+- `cs_main` still be locking everythang

 --